fireship-io/fireship.io/hugo/content/lessons/flutter-radial-menu-staggered-animations/index.md

    vector_math: ^2.0.8
 ---

 Building a flashy animated radial menu in Flutter can be done with ease thanks to the [Transform](https://docs.flutter.io/flutter/widgets/Transform-class.html) widget and [staggered animations](https://flutter.dev/docs/development/ui/animations/staggered-animations).
-The following lesson will teach you how to use compose flutter animations into a cool rotating circular menu as shown below.
+The following lesson will teach you how to use compose flutter animations into a cool rotating circular at can easily maintain 60FPS on modern smartphones.

 <video controls src="https://firebasestorage.googleapis.com/v0/b/fireship-app.appspot.com/o/assets%2F170-RadialMenu%2Fflutter-spinner-demo.mp4?alt=media&token=71b0c4d8-c286-451b-8b8a-04a539b2116d"></video>